keerthand90/claimsTransmissionWeb/README.md

 # claimsTransmissionWeb
-This is an automation where the account number is entered into an application and relevant data is scraped and placed into an excel
+This is an automation where the account number is entered into an application and relevant data is scraped and placed into an excel and shared to the operations teams